CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/AzureDashboards.md

  ![Dashboard Left Nav](../../images/Watcher%20Left%20Side%20Nav.PNG)

-Lazy Loading:
+**Lazy Loading:**
 When a user selects a service listed under their provider, all metrics associated with that service will be loaded.
 On the screen, just the graphs that are visible are loaded.
 As you scroll left/right or up/down the graphs will start loading.
 This is called lazy loading and improves performance by only loading the graphs that are visible.
-Minimal charges may apply after AWS CloudWatch free tier limit is exceeded.
-Please [click here](https://aws.amazon.com/cloudwatch/pricing) to view the AWS free tier details and pricing.

 ![Dashboard](../../images/Watcher%20Azure%20Dashboard.PNG)